-Marco Di Mambro (below) joined OSI Electronics UK in April as our Test and Engineering Manager.
+Marco Di Mambro (below) joined OSI Electronics UK in April as our Engineering and Facilities Manager.

 His initial task is to improve and enhance manufacturing processes and procedures for new orders, particularly where it is part of a customer’s new product introduction (NPI) programme.